NDA

 50 countries; +100k daily users

 Important notice : I have been working under non-disclosure agreement for this project.
 Due to the fact that this is an internal enterprise application, I am not allowed to communicate my client's name or project.
 I was allowed to publish designs but with a different name and no mention to client.
 My client was a large multinational pharmaceutical group.
-I was hired to help intern team create a global corporate HR application to be used in more than 50 countries.
+I was hired to help the intern team create a global corporate HR application to be used in more than 50 countries.
 The application had to be a balance between harmonized standard processes, UI and local requirements.
-My client needed a profile matching the cross-cultural and design process complexity requirements of this project.
-This project has been a milestone in my career.
+My client needed a profile matching the cross-cultural and design operations complexity requirements.

 Above : Scope of the project.
 Designing for different countries requires to setup a global model and adjust it to local requirements.